angular-sanctuary/angular-hub/CONTRIBUTING.md

 ### Events

+> If you adding a conference event, mind listing it on [developers-conferences-agenda](https://github.com/scraly/developers-conferences-agenda) too for a broader audience!

 To add a new event, create a new markdown file in the `src/content/events` folder.
 The file name should be the date of the event in the format `YYYY-MM-DD-event-name.md`.